Penny167/ChatApp/README.md

 ```
 npm install expo-cli--global
 ```
+You will also need an Expo account.
+Head to the [signup](https://expo.dev/) page and follow the instructions.
 Next create a project directory in your chosen location by running:
 ```
 expo init *your-project-name*